Terry Miles: Playing career

-Born in Stoke-on-Trent, Miles attended Carmountside Secondary Modern, and played for Milton Youth Club alongside Harry Poole.
-Miles joined Port Vale in June 1955, and went on to make five Second Division appearances in the 1956–57 relegation season.
+Born in Stoke-on-Trent, Miles attended Carmountside Secondary Modern and played for Milton Youth Club alongside Harry Poole.
+He worked in Hanley at Smith and Warrilow pottery firm for 18 months before becoming a professional footballer.
+Miles joined Port Vale in June 1955 and made his debut in a 2–1 defeat to Huddersfield Town on 30 March 1957.
+He went on to make five Second Division appearances in the 1956–57 relegation season.
 He played six games in the Third Division South in the 1957–58 season.
-He then became a first team regular, and missed only one match of the 1958–59 Fourth Division title winning season.
+He then became a first-team regular and missed only one match of the 1958–59 Fourth Division title-winning season.
 He played 41 games in the 1959–60 season, as the "Valiants" posted a mid-table finish in the Third Division under the stewardship of Norman Low.
 He also scored his first goal in the Football League, in a 2–1 win over Norwich City at Vale Park on 23 January.
-However he was diagnosed with Tuberculosis, along with teammate Peter Ford, and spent 12 weeks in hospital recovering after the disease was fortunately caught in the early stages.
+However, he was diagnosed with Tuberculosis, along with teammate Peter Ford, and spent 12 weeks in hospital recovering after the disease was fortunately caught in the early stages.
 He was an ever-present in the 55 game 1960–61 season, and bagged three goals against Chesterfield and in both fixtures with Notts County.

-He played 52 matches in the 1961–62 campaign.
+Miles played 52 matches in the 1961–62 campaign.
 He retained his place under new boss Freddie Steele in the 1962–63 season, playing 41 games and claiming three goals against Reading, Bradford Park Avenue, and Bristol Rovers.
-However he featured just 27 times in the 1963–64 season, finding the net against Southend United and Colchester United.
+However, he featured just 27 times in the 1963–64 season, finding the net against Southend United and Colchester United.
 He posted 35 appearances in the 1964–65 season, and bagged goals against Peterborough United (2), Bristol City, Brentford, and Southend United; Vale were relegated at the end of the season, despite the introduction of new boss Jackie Mudie.
 Miles became the club's first ever playing substitute in the Football League in a 2–0 home win over Stockport County on 4 September 1965.
-He went on to play 30 games in the 1965–66 season, as Vale struggled at the foot of the Fourth Division table.
-He played 45 games in the 1966–67 campaign, and found the net against Exeter City, Newport County, and Stockport County.
-He was given a testimonial, shared with Harry Poole, in August 1967.
-However Miles lost his first team place under new manager Stanley Matthews, and played only 22 games in the 1967–68 season.
-He was then given a free transfer in May 1968, and played for semi-professional club Sandbach Ramblers, alongside former classmate and Vale teammate Harry Poole.
-Miles later played for Eastwood and Michelin.
+He went on to play 30 games in the 1965–66 season as Vale struggled at the foot of the Fourth Division table.

+Miles played 45 games in the 1966–67 campaign, and found the net against Exeter City, Newport County, and Stockport County.
+He was given a testimonial match, shared with Harry Poole, in August 1967; the testimonial featured names such as Nat Lofthouse, Terry Alcock, Neil Franklin, Jimmy O'Neill, Ken Barnes and Ronnie Allen.
+However, Miles lost his first-team place under new manager Stanley Matthews, and played only 22 games in the 1967–68 season.
+He was given a free transfer to semi-professional club Sandbach Ramblers in May 1968, alongside Harry Poole.
+Miles later played for Eastwood.
+Norman Low tried to get him to sign for the Cleveland Stokers, but Miles declined as he did not wish to move abroad.

+Style of play

+Miles was a "composed and dependable" midfielder.